 Employer’s Apprenticeship Tax Credit: Employers of registered full-time apprentices in the metal and plastic industries are eligible for an annual corporate tax credit of 50% of the actual wages paid to the qualifying apprentice, or $4,800, whichever is less.
 The number of apprenticeships for which tax credit is allowed must exceed the average number of apprenticeships begun during the five preceding income years.
-The following trades are eligible: machinist, toolmaker, model-maker, gage maker, pattern-maker, plastic process technician, tool and machine setter, die- sinker, mold-maker, tool and die maker, and machine tool repair.
-For more information, visit the Department of Labor & Training and read the Rhode Island General Law.
+Current registered apprenticeship programs are diverse and include: machinist, toolmaker, model-maker, gage maker, pattern-maker, plastic process technician, tool and machine setter, die- sinker, mold-maker, tool and die maker, and machine tool repair.
+For more information, visit http://www.dlt.ri.gov/apprenticeship/

-For more information on all Incentive programs, visit http://commerceri.com/finance-business/taxes-incentives
+For more information on all tax and incentive programs, visit http://commerceri.com/finance-business/taxes-incentives